vinniefalco/LuaBridge/README.md

 There are four types of objects that LuaBridge can register:

-- Data: Global varaibles, static class data members, and class data members.
+- **Data**: Global varaibles, static class data members, and class data members.

-- Functions: Regular functions, static class members, and class member functions
+- **Functions**: Regular functions, static class members, and class member functions

-- Namespaces: A namespace is simply a table containing registrations of functions, data, properties, and other namespaces.
+- **Namespaces**: A namespace is simply a table containing registrations of functions, data, properties, and other namespaces.

-- Properties: Global properties, static class properties, and class member properties.
+- **Properties**: Global properties, static class properties, and class member properties.
 These appear like data to Lua, but are implemented using get and set functions on the C++ side.

 Both data and properties can be marked as _read-only_ at the time of registration.
 This is different from `const`; the values of these objects can be modified on the C++ side, but Lua scripts cannot change them.
 For brevity of exposition, in the examples that follow the C++ code samples assume that a `using namespace luabridge` declaration is in effect.
-A code sample is either in C++, or Lua, depending on the context.
+A code sample is either C++ or Lua, depending on the context.

 ### Namespaces

-All LuaBridge registrations take place in a _namespace_, which loosely resembles a C++ namespace in Lua.
+All LuaBridge registrations take place in a _namespace_, which loosely resembles a C++ namespace.
 When we refer to a _namespace_ we are always talking about a namespace in the Lua sense, which is implemented using tables.
 The Lua namespace does not need to correspond to a C++ namespace; in fact no C++ namespaces need to exist at all unless you want them to.
 LuaBridge namespaces are visible only to Lua scripts; they are used as a logical grouping tool.
 To obtain access to the global namespace for a `lua_State* L` we use: